 For many young professionals and couples, this awesome new idea has made their cooking life a lot easier.
-Delivering 2-3 servings of vegetables and meat with a delicious recipe attached means you can cut back on shopping time and recipe searching duties.
+Delivering two to three servings of vegetables and meat with a delicious recipe attached means you can cut back on shopping time and recipe searching duties.

 But there’s rarely enough for an entire family to eat.
 Feeding two hungry adults and a couple of kids takes more than one small pack of ground beef and a few broccoli sprigs.

-The fact is, most of these meal kits only enough for 2-3 people eating small portions!
-Luckily, some services have begun to offer family sized meals, catering to 3-6 people.
+The fact is, most of these meal kits only enough for two to three people eating small portions!
+Luckily, some services have begun to offer family sized meals, catering to three to six people.
 Many also have options for specific dietary needs like egg-free, gluten free, dairy free, paleo, and more.